 Some use it to cover long-term care costs, to supplement their own income, to have a nice family getaway, to pay off an interest-only mortgage or to simply have free spending money to do with as they please.

-In some cases, we find that a lot of Buy-to-Let landlords will use Equity Release as a means of covering their deposit for buying a future property to add to their property portfolio.
+In some cases, we find that a lot of Buy to Let landlords will use a remortgage to release equity as a means of covering their deposit for buying a future property to add to their property portfolio.